Epyon616/nomancinema/README.md

 TODO:

 * Swap out backend app for originally built app using Sequelize (Once I figure out whey Docker isn't running the setup and migration scripts on first start up) - The backend application is currently a quickly thrown together piece to keep things moving.
+* Once Sequelize backend app is in place and working correctly, remove the data dir from the project as it will no longer be needed for dummy data.
 * Replace Vanilla CSS with Sass
 * Look at other ways to extend the application to demonstrate my skills further.